cyrus-raitava/Fusion-QtWebApp/README.md

 This is a current version of the Software Engineering internship project I have been given to complete over the summer.

-The task is essentially to create an embedded webserver/web-application, that is to communicate with a separate, locally-hosted server over TCP/IP, utilising a company-written API to request specific datasets.
-The entire application is then to use this data to produce dynamic HTML5 webpages to be delivered to a client, with real-time data being transmitted via a websocket from the webserver to the browser.
+The task is essentially to create an **embedded webserver/web-application, that is to communicate with a separate, locally-hosted server over TCP/IP, utilising a company-written API to request specific datasets**.

+The entire application is then to use this data to produce dynamic HTML5 webpages to be delivered to a client, with **real-time data being transmitted via a websocket** from the webserver to the browser.
 Whether the HTML5 webpage is generated more on the server-side, or more on the client-side, is yet to be decided.

 The project is written primarily in C++ within the Qt Framework, alongside HTML and Javascript, with data possibly being temporarily stored in the widely-used JSON format.